ICA Board of Directors

 Paul was the Chair of a CEN working group that made an official European Standard on CPTED (CEN standard 14382-2) and he initiated the Dutch and European ICA Chapter (see the website of the European Designing Out Crime Association).
 Paul was also in the management committee of the EU COST action on Crime Prevention through Urban Design, Planning and Management.Email Paul

 Mateja Mihinjac is a criminologist and researcher from Slovenia currently completing doctoral research at Griffith University, Australia.
 Her thesis looks into the implementation of crime prevention through environmental design (CPTED).
 Mateja has studied criminal justice issues in Europe and Australia since 2009.
 She worked at the Constitutional Court in Slovenia, and has held positions as tutor and research assistant at Griffith University, and Criminology/CPTED Professional in her private consulting practice.
 In these positions she has conducted research in CPTED, crime prevention, fear of crime, and other topics, and conducted extensive analyses using GIS and other tools.
-Mateja is also certified in SafeGrowth® program and has co-taught SafeGrowth® workshops in Australia, Canada, New Zealand and across the United States.
+Mateja is also certified in SafeGrowth® program and has co-taught SafeGrowth® workshops in Australia, Canada, New Zealand, Sweden, and across the United States.

 Mateja was elected Director on the International CPTED Association Board of Directors in 2017.
 In the same year she was appointed a Secretary.
 In 2019 she was appointed Executive Director and ICA Certification Program - ICCP Coordinator.